Cardinals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The St. Louis Cardinals versus Kansas City Royals game on Monday at 2:15 PM ET will feature a pair of hot hitters in Paul Goldschmidt and Vinnie Pasquantino.
+The St. Louis Cardinals and Paul Goldschmidt will square off against the Kansas City Royals and Salvador Perez on Tuesday at 7:45 PM ET, in the final game of a two-game series at Busch Stadium.

-Bookmakers list the Cardinals as -200 favorites on the moneyline, while giving the underdog Royals +165 moneyline odds.
-The matchup's over/under has been set at 10 runs.
+Bookmakers list the Cardinals as -190 moneyline favorites, while giving the underdog Royals +155 moneyline odds.
+The total for the matchup is set at 9 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.